-Dr. Russell has been trained
+Dr. Russell has been trained in two medical specialties.

 Diabetology, or the medical study and treatment of diabetes mellitus, is recognized by the medical community as a subspecialty of endocrinology.
 The title of diabetologist may refer to a physician who has completed a residency in internal medicine and has studied and treated diabetes extensively, achieving a high degree of expertise in the area.
 Alternatively, the title may also refer to an endocrinologist who has studied diabetes or focuses his/her practice on treating those with diabetes.